Speakers

 Everyone of you will receive en e-mail asking to respond to a number of interview questions — you can expect it in the coming months.

-We are asking you to answer those questions as soon as you can.
+as you can.
 As you already know, FOSDEM is a sponsored event, and we do not conduct extensive marketing campaigns.
 FOSDEM is well-known thanks to the word-of-mouth, and interviews are a way for us to attract publicity.

 Good quality interviews get published on various websites, helping spread the word about FOSDEM, but also about your project.